 “wmic process call creates” – runs a process with WMI.
 It can also run an ADS.
 Example:

 There are additional legitimate native tools of Windows that can be used to directly run an ADS.
 For example, a DLL can be saved inside an ADS and called by DllMain through rundll32.exe; also, an HTA can be saved inside an ADS and called through mshta.exe; and so on.

-It may seem that Windows has managed to handle the threats that reside within an ADS.
+It may seem that Windows has managed to handle the threats that reside within ADS.
 However, there are many malware families in the wild that still abuse ADS’s.

-Another example from 2017 is BitPaymer, a ransomware which used two ADS’s in the attack sequence, in order to add stealth to the actions and hide malicious activity.
+Another example from 2017 is BitPaymer, ransomware which used two ADS’s in the attack sequence, in order to add stealth to the actions and hide malicious activity.
 The first ADS was created in order to run the “net view” command to obtain network shares, then the second ADS scrambles the data on the disk and network shares.

-To conclude, abusing ADS is a technique which is still relevant nowadays.
+To conclude, abusing ADS is a technique that is still relevant nowadays.
 Indeed, recent Windows versions have limited and hardened the functionality of ADS.
 However, basic command of native Windows tools such as Power-Shell and WMI, or some knowledge of Windows command-line allows threat actors to continue and leverage ADS in their attacks.
 Interestingly, recent campaigns using ADS are considered rather sophisticated and tend to minimize the use of persistent files on disk.

 Tal Leibovich is a security researcher at Deep Instinct.
 Tal has vast knowledge in cyber security domains includes network analysis, malware analysis, hacking, operations and research.

 Tal is responsible of malware analysis, development of automated research environments, and data sets collection for Deep Learning models.